joke/zim-asdf/README.md

 asdf
 ====

 Initializes [asdf], installing it using git if not installed yet.
-Also, bypasses the shims if you're using the [direnv plugin], as suggested by the plugin [pro-tips].
+Unlike the original [zimfw/asdf] this version does not bypass the shims if [direnv plugin] is detected.

 Settings
 --------